-Budget – Tent Hostel – A pretty cool and unique place.
+Backpacker Hostel – Tent Hostel – A pretty cool and unique place.
 This hostel offers tents with comfy mattresses in a room.
 How cool is that?
 However, if you are more into normal beds, it also offers dorms with bunk beds.
 Tent Hostel is also a great place if you want to team-up with other trekkers.

-Mid-range – Riverside – An ideal place for couples.
+Mid-range Hotel – Riverside – An ideal place for couples.
 This lovely guest house is run by a Dutch/Kyrgyz couple.
 It has very comfy beds, an awesome breakfast, and the owner is a very kind man who really knows what travelers need.

 Archa Tör Pass – Off the beaten track trek – Day 5, 6, 7

-You may have heard from a famous trek called Ala Kül, which is a 3-5-day trek to a high-altitude lake.
+You may have heard from a famous trek called Ala-Kul, which is a 3-5-day trek to a high-altitude lake.

 That’s the trek that most people who visit Kyrgyzstan do.
 It is a pretty awesome trek but still, it may get busy during peak season.

-If you want to really get off the beaten track, I suggest you do the Archa Tör pass trek, which is as challenging and beautiful and goes over a striking 3,800-meter pass, from where you get stunning views of the famous Karakol peak.
+If you want to really get off the beaten track, you should add Archa Tör into your Kyrgyzstan itinerary, which is as challenging and beautiful and goes over a striking 3,800-meter pass, from where you get stunning views of the famous Karakol peak.

-For a full review, including trail-itinerary, inspiring photos and other trekking tips, read my post: Trekking in Karakol – Archa Tör Pass trek
+For a full review, including trail-itinerary, inspiring photos and other trekking tips, read my post: Trekking in Karakol – Archa Tör Pass trek.

 Kochkor – Your base for Song Kul – Day 8

 However, you seriously don’t want to stay here for many days, so just pick a good guest house and head to Song Kul on the next day.

 On the seventh day, you will return to Karakol from your trek so, on the following day, take a marshrutka to the town of Balykchy (220km, 2:30h).

 Where to stay in Kochkor

 Note: I guess you noted that I skipped Issyk Kul Lake, which is the largest lake in Kyrgyzstan and, actually, the second largest alpine lake in the world.
 For me, Issyk Kul was pretty disappointing, as the northern shore was filled with tourists and the southern shore, which is less touristic, was not as beautiful as I expected.
 I am not saying it’s a bad place but I think there are thousand better places in Kyrgyzstan.
-The reason why it is so famous is because the ocean is thousands of miles away from Kyrgyzstan, so this is the closest thing to a sea they have.
-If you don’t have many days, I recommend you skip it but, if you still want to go, check this post from Kathmandu & Beyond: Things to do around Issyk Kul.
+The reason why it is so famous is that the ocean is thousands of miles away from Kyrgyzstan, so this is the closest thing to a sea they have.
+If you don’t have many days, I recommend you skip it but, if you still want to go, check this post from Kathmandu & Beyond: Things to do around Issyk Kul

 Song Kul – A dreamy alpine lake – Day 9, 10

 Surrounded by beautiful, rolling hills and located in the middle of a massive, flat plain, from where you see the most stunning sunsets in the country, Song Kul has become the perfect postcard Kyrgyzstan backpacking itinerary.